iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> Phone - Essential PH-1 I don't know if it's just me, but my phone heats up quite spectacularly, draining the battery.
+The app also has huge buttons and small text, and literally has a huge button saying NEXT----> with small text above it saying don't press unless asked to.
+I haven't used it long enough to get any results, but with the issues immediately apparent, I don't recommend it.<br> :date: __2020-06-14 06:37:14__

+> This app was fine for a few weeks then all of the sudden started eating the battery life.
+No idea why.
+I had to uninstall because I was no longer making it through the work day with enough battery.<br> :date: __2020-06-11 11:48:28__

 > Just got a notification from my cell "some apps or processes are overloading the system (CPU) and need to be closed."
 Then this app was specifically shown with CPU usage at 20.66%.
 I had to uninstalled the app.<br> :date: __2020-06-03 04:20:54__